rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/accounts.md

 #### Security & Privacy

-* When you request an account you're email address will be added automatically to a low volume mailinglist, which is used for information regarding the clusters like maintenance announcements.
+* When you request an account your email address will be added automatically to a low volume mailinglist, which is used for information regarding the clusters like maintenance announcements.
 * When you use the cluster and are logged in:
   * You can secure the content of files/folders, so only you or only members of a specific group can access the content either with read-only or with read-write permissions.
     This requires setting the desired permissions for files or folders, which is your own responsibility.
 When you specify wrong permissions, data may be accessible for others.